 Places to Stay near Point Sur State Historic Park

 Fernwood Resort is about 6.5 miles from Point Sur.
-This is one of the best motels in Big Sur to really get away from it all.
+This is one of the best motels in Big Sur to get away from it all.
 There are no TVs or phones in rooms, which are rustic and feature forest views.

-On the other hand, if you do want to get in on some action, there’s live music on weekends, a restaurant, a bar, and a gift shop.
+On the other hand, if you want to get in on some action, there’s live music on weekends, a restaurant, a bar, and a gift shop.
 Try your hand at table tennis on the back deck.

 Tent cabins, a step up from your typical canvas tent, are available.
 They have a wooden frame covered with heavy canvas fabric.
 Fernwood also offers tent camping, RV campsites, and forest cabins.

 Andrew Molera State Park